Geometrization of the local Langlands correspondence: Vector bundles on the Fargues--Fontaine curve

 be an extension of vector bundles on $X_C$, for some $n\geq 1$.
 Then there is some extension $C'|C$ of complete algebraically closed nonarchimedean fields such that $H^0(X_{C'},\mathcal E|_{X_{C'}})\neq 0$. \end{lemma}

 \begin{proof} Assume the contrary.
 Passing to Banach--Colmez spaces, we find an injection of v-sheaves

-The image cannot be contained in the classical points (as these form a totally disconnected subset while the source is connected), so the image contains some non-classical point.
+The image cannot be contained in the classical points, i.e. the $C$-points (as these form a totally disconnected subset while the source is connected and not reduced to a point), so the image contains some non-classical point.
 After base change to some $C'|C$, we thus find that the image contains some nonempty open subset of $\BC(\mathcal O_{X_C}(-1)[1])$, as follows from the presentation

-and the similar behaviour of non-classical points of $\mathbb A^1_{C^\sharp}$.
-Translating this nonempty open subset to the origin, we find that the image of $f$ contains an open neighborhood of $0$, and then by rescaling by the contracting of $E^\times$, we find that the map $f$ must be surjective, and thus an isomorphism.
+and the similar behaviour of non-classical points of $\mathbb A^1_{C^\sharp}$, cf.~proof of Proposition~\ref{prop:classicalpointsmaximalspectrum}.
+Translating this nonempty open subset to the origin, we find that the image of $f$ contains an open neighborhood of $0$, and then by rescaling by the contracting action of $E^\times$, we find that the map $f$ must be surjective, and thus an isomorphism.

 In particular, this would mean that $\BC(\mathcal O_{X_C}(-1)[1])$ is a perfectoid space.
 This is patently absurd if $E$ is $p$-adic, as then the given presentation shows that $(\mathbb A^1_{C^\sharp})^\diamond$ is pro-\'etale over a perfectoid space and thus itself a perfectoid space, but $\mathbb A^1_{C^\sharp}$ is clearly not a perfectoid space.\footnote{We believe that also when $E$ is of equal characteristic, $\BC(\mathcal O_{X_C}(-1)[1])$ is not a perfectoid space, but we were not able to settle this easily.}